 But then we open up our eyes.

 This isn’t just fabric you know.
 What I’m talking about is liberation.
 When I wear it, the world shifts on its axis to accommodate me.
 The air tastes sweeter.
 The ground is softer beneath my feet.
 I’ve never walked taller.
-And you—you, officer—what’s stopping you?
+And you---you, officer---what’s stopping you?
 Imagine slipping into something with a little shimmer, a little swish.
 Something like this.
 Maybe with some lipstick, something bold and luscious.
 What shade would you choose?
 Something vibrant and tested only on the most brilliant, sophisticated chimpanzees, their tiny faces radiant, painted with blush and mascara–with enlightenment.
 If you’re gonna go, go all in!
 Am I right?

 Can’t you picture it?

-I dream of living—truly living—without fear, without shame, without restraint.
+I dream of living---truly living---without fear, without shame, without restraint.
 Do you?
 Do you dream of liberation?
 Of feeling the world yield to your authenticity?
 Or to you is it just another word?
 Liberation.
 Liberation isn’t just a word; it’s a reckoning.

 Exhilarating.